 Hey.
 But at least I have a dishwasher now, and sometimes I actually use it.
 And there's a lovely antique washstand with a marble top that makes a perfect surface for rolling piecrusts.

 Still.
-There's a going around where food bloggers show pictures of their kitchens for all to see.
+There's a meme going around where food bloggers show pictures of their kitchens for all to see.
 And I have pictures.
 Most of them not too incriminating.
 (I'm loading all these photos in a small size, but if you're keenly curious, you can click to see the hideous details.)

 This is the top half of the fridge, with our pretty, old, enamelware containers on top.
 The fridge is inconvenient to use; shoulda bought a side-by-side instead of freezer-top.
 But it's got that space-age coating on the stainless steel, so fingerprints wipe off easily.